-- 1. Sign up with school counselor for an approved ATODA class/counseling within two weeks of violation report - 2.
-Attend three ATODA sessions with school counselor. - 3.
+- a.
+Sign up with school counselor for an approved ATODA class/counseling within two weeks of violation report - b.
+Attend three ATODA sessions with school counselor - c.
 Complete a one-page reflection essay on what was learned from the ATODA meetings.